-With the two blue buzzer wires mounted on spare screw terminals 1 and 2, locate the Y-O wire pair from the mounting cord, and wire them to join the blue wires on terminals 1 and 2 respectively.
-To verify all buzzers operate correctly, pick up the intercom (on Line #5), and dial "0".
-This will ring the buzzers on all extensions (EXT 1 - 4).
+With the two blue buzzer wires mounted on spare screw terminals 1 and 2, locate the Y-O and O-Y wires from the mounting cord, and wire them to join the blue wires on terminals 1 and 2 respectively.

+To verify all buzzers operate correctly, pick up the intercom (on Line 5), and dial "0".
+This will ring the buzzers on all 4 extensions (EXT 1-4).